 So, how much energy do solar panels produce for your home or office?

 There is certainly no one size fits all answer.
-Unique measurements and criteria specify what proportion of electricity the house or building consumes and the number of solar panels needed.
+Unique measurements and criteria specify what proportion of electricity the house or building consumes and the number of solar panels are needed.

 A general solar equation is executed by dividing the system’s size by the wattage per panel.
 Keep in mind though, this calculation will only give you a rough estimate, not a concrete number.